skeru/countingsort_libVC/libVC/README.md

 In order to apply this variation only when this source code is compiled with libVersioningCompiler, it can be wrapped with a define.
-This technique can also be applied to isolate the source code that must be compiled into a version from the code around it.
+This technique can also be applied to isolate the source code that must be compiled into a Version from the code around it.
 By default low-level APIs do not add any extra symbol definition during the compilation; any extra definition must be manually specified.
 High-level APIs include by default a definition of the uppercase name of the